Wet rot and dry rot, two different types of rot, both can cause damage to properties, but what is the difference between the two?

 Check out our What is dry rot page to find out more.

-If you think your property has a case of wet rot or dry rot, contact us to book a free survey.
+If you think your property has a case of wet rot or dry rot then get in touch with us on 0808 273 2138 to speak to our expert team or book a survey online and a specialist will visit your property.